BrianWill/japanese_vocab/writing.md

 - Many Japanese names have multiple different kanji spellings.
 - Even native Japanese speakers don't know all kanji spellings of Japanese names, and they often don't know how to spell a name from the pronunciation or how to pronounce a name from the kanji spelling.

 So attempting to brute force memorize the kanji spellings of Japanese names is particularly foolish.
 Instead, you should simply deal with individual names as they come up in your reading.
-Eventually, through extensive reading, you will learn many of the most common names and spellings.
+Eventually, through extensive reading, you will learn many of the more common names and spellings.

 ## Summarized advice

-- Drill hiragana and katakana to learn the characters, but understand that fluid reading of kana will only develop through reading lots of real words and sentences.
+- Drill hiragana and katakana to learn the characters, but keep in mind that fluid reading of kana will only develop through reading lots of real words and sentences.
 - Don’t drill kanji: instead, absorb kanji from words.
 - Don't worry much about memorizing kanji spellings of Japanese names.
 Note them when they come up, but don't feel bad about instantly forgetting them.
 - Stick to plain, horizontal, non-caligraphy text.
 The ability to read fancy text can be much more easily acquired once you can already fluidly read plain text.